Fungal nail infections are common. They're not serious but they can take a long time to treat.

 Your GP can prescribe antifungal tablets.
 You'll need to take these every day for up to 6 months.

 The tablets can have side effects, including:

 - loss of taste

-You can't take antifungal tablets if you're pregnant or have certain conditions.
+You cannot take antifungal tablets if you're pregnant or have certain conditions.
 They can damage your liver.